dburgosp/SingleScreenApp/README.md

 This is a very, very simple Android Studio project for the [Android Basics Nanodegree](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803) by Udacity and Google.

-## Project Overview

-Design and implement a single screen app that displays information about a fictional small business.
-Think along the lines of your favorite coffeeshop, local restaurant, or that gem of a store that sells those rare comic books or records.
+The goal was to design and implement a single screen app that displays information about a fictional small business (our favorite coffeeshop, local restaurant, or that gem of a store that sells those rare comic books or records).
 I have dedicated this app to my friend's business, [Minerva Peyús Intelligent Beauty](http://minervapeyus.com/).

 ![Portrait orientation](https://github.com/dburgosp/SingleScreenApp/blob/master/portrait-img.jpg?raw=true)

 ![Landscape orientation](https://github.com/dburgosp/SingleScreenApp/blob/master/landscape-img.jpg?raw=true)

+# Project Specifications

 ## Content Review
 **Design includes all specified business criteria**.
 Design must include: